Suraj Mal: Suraj Mal and Abdali

 Suraj Mal's Cenotaph at Govardhan, a photo by William Henry Baker, c.1860.

 After his victory over Dattaji on 10 January 1760, Durrani came to Delhi, and called upon Suraj Mal to pay him tribute and join his camp.
 On such occasions Suraj Mal invariably played a humble role, pleading that he was a petty zamindar.
 He informed the Shah that he would readily pay his share to the lawful ruler of Delhi at a fixed time.
 If Durrani stayed in India and assumed sovereignty, he would obey him as his legal master.
 At the time of the demand he possessed no money as his country had been ruined by the constant movements and pillage of the Marathas and Afghans.
 It was not in Durrani's nature to tolerate such defiance.
 He besieged Suraj Mal's fort of Dig on 6 February 1760.
 Later, he realized that it would require a long time to reduce the strongly fortified, largely garrisoned and heavily provisioned fortress.
 In such cases he did not make it a matter of prestige.
 He quietly raised the siege, and marched in pursuit of Malhar Rao Holkar.

-Having routed the Maratha chief at Sikandrabad on 4 March 1760, Durrani marched upon Koil (modern Aligarh) which was ruled by Suraj Mal, and he invested the fort of Ramgarh which was commanded by Durjansal.
+Having routed the Maratha chief at Sikandrabad on 4 March 1760, Durrani marched upon Koil (present-day Aligarh) which was ruled by Suraj Mal, and he invested the fort of Ramgarh which was commanded by Durjansal.
 The fort was well-garrisoned and fortified, and large stocks of provisions had been stored therein.
 The fort could have resisted for long; but the qiladar was disheartened at the occupation of the entire upper Ganga Doab by the Afghans, and to save himself from a massacre, he capitulated in a fortnight or so.